ah70768/impression-digital-task/README.md

 ## Description

-This code repo is represents an ETL pipeline designed to pull data from a Shopify Store using the ShopifyAPI, load the raw data into BigQuery and create subsequent models (using dbt-core) for analytics.
+This code repo forms an ETL pipeline designed to pull data from a Shopify Store using the ShopifyAPI, load the raw data into BigQuery and create subsequent models (using dbt-core) for analytics.

 The main code base located in the 01_code folder.
 The 02_data folder contains .csv tables for reference.